Coming Soon: Core Tools – an International Collaboration between AIAG and VDA-QMC

 Currently suppliers to both North American and German OEMs are required to use different FMEA rating tables for severity, occurrence, and detection.
 This has created confusion and related frustration for both suppliers and OEMs.
 The primary goal of the current collaboration is to revise the rating tables to provide a common rating scale for risk accepted by all German and North American OEMs.
 The secondary goal is to update the manual in areas that need revision to support risk analysis and harmonize the documents overall.
 This is a great opportunity to combine the strengths from each FMEA manual with improved risk assessment tools that will support the advancing technology of the automotive industry.

-The targeted release of the revised FMEA manual is December 2018 followed by OEM release of their customer specific requirements to support the changes.
+The targeted release of the revised FMEA manual is June 2019 followed by OEM release of their customer specific requirements to support the changes.
 AIAG and VDA-QMC plan further collaboration to continue harmonization and update of all automotive core tools manuals.
 These tools have proved so useful that they have also been adopted by the aerospace and defense manufacturing sectors.
-SimpleQuE has been preparing for the changes and developing the training needed for companies to implement the updated FMEA requirements.
+SimpleQuE has developed the AIAG and VDA FMEA Overview training needed for companies to implement the updated requirements.
 Let our automotive experts partner with you as you roll out your FMEA upgrades to meet automotive customer demand and take your FMEA risk analysis to a higher level.

 About the author: Kim Roan has completed her undergrad in Mechanical Engineering and her Master’s in Psychology with an emphasis in Organizational Leadership.
 Kim is a simpleQuE consultant with over 20 years automotive industry experience with 11 years working for a German automotive supplier in the USA and experience supplying OEMs in North America, Germany and Asia across the years of her career.